codet-glitch/RSAAT/README.md

 # DC_Power_Flow

-Copy all files into project then type "streamlit run 🏠_Homepage.py" into Terminal
+Pull all project then type "streamlit run Homepage.py" into Terminal.

-Requirements.txt file is available, or you can manually install the following modules:
+Requirements.txt file is available, or you can manually install the following libraries:
 - pandapower
 - numpy
 - streamlit
 - requests
-- PIL
-- folium
+- pillow